Yukinoroh/FSLangPatch/README.md

 This is a patch system for the Phoenix Firestorm viewer user interface, as well as some unofficial translations.
 As their team does not accept additional translations for now, we have decided to host and develop them here, and allow people to easily patch their existing installations.

-The program asks user to indicate the location of the Firestorm installation, then adds/replaces some files, and patch some others.
+The program asks user to indicate the location of the Firestorm installation, then adds/replaces some files, and patches some others.
-After execution of the program, the result of the patching can be checked in the generated log.txt file.
+After its execution, the result of the patching can be checked in the generated log.txt file.

 By running Firestorm again after the patching, the additional languages become available.
 (After selecting one, user needs to restart the viewer.)